Scope-enhanced Compositional Semantic Parsing for DRT: Results Discussion

 Finally, Scopeless DRGs perform better than Compact DRGs.
 This could be attributed to the fact that Compact DRGs retain more scope edges, making the graph more complex to learn.
 The higher decomposability rate of Scopeless DRGs also means that we have more training data in that setting.
 The dependency-based scope resolver outperforms its heuristic-based counterpart in accuracy across in-domain development and test splits.
 This advantage makes sense given the scope dependency parser's high accuracy.
 It could also be that the dependency resolver is better able to handle initial parsing inaccuracies compared to the rule-based resolver, where AM Parsing errors can easily propagate into more scope errors.

 \paragraph{Scaling to complex DRGs}

 As we already saw in Section~\ref{challenge}, scope prediction is easy when there are not many boxes.
-Table~\ref{table:pmb5} therefore splits the test instances by number of boxes\footnote{For the TestLong split, we evaluate the models only on multi-box DRGs, of which there are 33 out of 40.}.
+Table~\ref{table:multibox_scope} therefore splits the test instances by number of boxes\footnote{For the TestLong split, we evaluate the models only on multi-box DRGs, of which there are 33 out of 40.}.
 For each of these classes, we report the overall SMATCH score of our best model and the baselines, as well as the SMATCH score when considering only scope edges.
+In the table, the values highlighted in gray represent the \textit{scope} score (i.e., the SMATCH score specifically for scope predictions), while the values in the white rows show the overall score (i.e., the SMATCH score for the entire graph prediction).
 This allows us to explore how the parsers scale to complex DRGs, and in particular how they maintain their ability to predict scope edges when there are many boxes.
+Note that \textit{Count} refers to the number of instances that have the specific number of boxes (\textit{\# Box}).
+As we can see, as the graphs become more complex, the dataset contains fewer examples.

 Compared to other models trained on gold data, the AMS parser excels at maintaining its accuracy as the DRGs grow more complex.
 While the AM parser is almost on par with the AMS parser on single-box DRGs, the gap widens drastically with increasing complexity.
 For DRGs with four or more boxes, as well as on the TestLong set, the AMS parser also decisively outperforms all (gold) seq2seq baselines.
+Additionally, as shown in Fig.~\ref{fig:drg_length}, the AMS parser demonstrates more stable performance than the other gold-based models as the sequence length increases.

 At the same time, we observe that the AMS parser maintains a very high accuracy on predicting scope edges even for complex DRGs.
 We observe that the difference between the AMS Parser and the baseline AM parser is small on single-box DRGs, but much larger on multi-box DRGs, showing that treating scope prediction separately pays off.